 Emerging Leader Fellowship

-The Stoneleigh Emerging Leader Fellowship cultivates the next generation of leaders advancing systems change to improve the lives of vulnerable youth.
+The Stoneleigh Emerging Leader Fellowship cultivates the next generation of leaders advancing systems change to improve the lives of youth.

 The Emerging Leader Fellowship is a two-year, hands-on learning opportunity for early career professionals in Greater Philadelphia.
 Fellows work collaboratively with a host organization to execute discrete projects that simultaneously advance the mission of the organization and enhance Fellows’ skills.
-These projects focus on improving policies and practices in juvenile justice, child welfare, education, and health.
+These projects focus on improving policies and practices in youth justice, child welfare, education, and health.